-A change in the fair value of contingent consideration of \$1 million and \$1 million associated with the 2017 acquisition of TBBC was recognized in our consolidated statements of operations in Fiscal 2021 and Fiscal 2020, respectively.
-As of January 28, 2023 and January 29, 2022, \$0 million and \$2 million, respectively, of contingent consideration related to the TBBC acquisition was recognized as a liability in our consolidated balance sheet.
+A change in the fair value of contingent consideration of \$1 million associated with the 2017 acquisition of TBBC was recognized in our consolidated statements of operations in Fiscal 2021.
+As of February 3, 2024, and January 28, 2023, no contingent consideration related to the TBBC acquisition was recognized as a liability in our consolidated balance sheet.
 In the aggregate, \$4 million was earned by the sellers pursuant to the four year contingent consideration arrangement, which ended on January 29, 2022, with the final payment of \$2 million paid in Fiscal 2022.
 One of the sellers of TBBC is an employee and continues to manage the operations of TBBC.